What your personal data are controlled/processed?

 How do we use your personal data that you provide to us through social media?

-Currently Softneta has the following social media profiles:
+Currently we have the following social media accounts:

 We recommend reading third-party privacy notices and contacting service providers directly if you have any questions about how they use your personal data.

 To whom your personal data can be disclosed?

 - Where personal data are transferred to a third country or to an international organization, the data subject shall have the right to be informed about the appropriate safeguards relating to the transfer of data.

 - The processing of data by the data processor shall be governed by a written contract which sets out the subject-matter and duration of the processing, the nature and purpose of the processing, the type of personal data and categories of data subjects and the obligations and rights of the controller.
 It sets out that the data processor shall process personal data only on the basis of documented instructions from the data controller, including those relating to the transfer of personal data to a third country or an international organization, except for the cases where it is required by the law of the Union or the Member State which is applicable to the data processor; in such a case, the data processor shall inform the data controller about such legal requirement prior to the processing of data, unless such notification is prohibited by that law for significant reasons of public interest.